tom192180/machine_learning/README.md

 # machine_learning

 This is an assignment in the statistical learning course.
 The goal is to predict the severity of depressive symptoms after twelve months based on the provided data.
-In the assignment, I applied Random Forests, Stochastic Gradient Boosting and Neural Networks to do the dataset.
+In the assignment, I applied Random Forests, Stochastic Gradient Boosting and very simple Neural Networks to do the dataset.